 The tare function is primarily intended for use with weighing system.
-When the indicator is in the display mode and the tare function is activated, pressing the E button for more than three seconds will zero the indicator's digital display and activate the tare On the BA527E-SS the bargraph annunciator. remains linked to the digital display when the tare function is activated.
-Subsequent operation of the E push button for less than 3 seconds will return the indicator to the gross display and deactivate the tare annunciator.
+When the indicator is in the display mode and the tare function is activated, pressing the $\boldsymbol{E}$ button for more than three seconds will zero the indicator's digital display and activate the tare annunciator.
+On models with a bargraph, the bargraph remains linked to the digital display when the tare function is activated.
+Subsequent operation of the $\boldsymbol{E}$ push-button for less than 3 seconds will return the indicator to the gross display and deactivate the tare annunciator.

 To check or change the tare function select 'tARE' from the configuration menu and press P to reveal the current setting.
-Pressing the ▲ or ▼ button will toggle the setting between 'on' and 'oFF'.
+Pressing the $\blacktriangle$ or $\checkmark$ button will toggle the setting between 'on' and 'oFF'.
 When set as required press E to return to the 'tARE' prompt in the configuration menu.